 No Relief Situations The golfer must play the ball as it lies ... or take a penalty stroke for an unplayable lie when:

-The ball lies next to a fence, wall or stake that defines the out-of-bound area.

-The ball lies next to trees or bushes that inhibit golfer's swing.
-The ball is embedded in a hazard.
+- > The ball lies next to a fence, wall or stake that defines the out-of-bounds area. - > The ball lies next to trees or bushes that inhibit golfer's swing.

 Other Situations